Sebastián Gallegos

-Sebastián Agustín Gallegos Berriel (born 18 January 1992) is a Uruguayan footballer who plays for Chilean club Deportes La Serena as an attacking midfielder or winger.
+Sebastián Agustín Gallegos Berriel (born 18 January 1992) is a Uruguayan footballer who plays as an attacking midfielder or winger for Chilean club Palestino.

 Club career

 Gallegos started playing in Danubio F.C. youth system alongside Uruguay U15 and Uruguay U17.
 After his good performances with the Uruguay national football team youth levels, many well known European clubs showed interest in Gallegos.
 But finally, on 20 July 2009, he signed a contract with Atlético Madrid B. On 31 July 2011, he was loaned out one season to CF Badalona.
 After playing eight games in the 2011–12 season, Gallegos returned to his country.
 On 23 August 2012, he joined Peñarol on a two-year contract.
 On 9 September 2013, he was signed on a free transfer by Como Calcio 1907, where he played 10 games and scored 2 goals in the 2013–14 Serie C2 season.
 The following year, he changed teams again and joined Petrolul Ploiești in Romania.

-In 2024, he signed with Deportes La Serena from Universidad de Concepción.
+In 2024, Gallegos signed with Deportes La Serena from Universidad de Concepción.
+He left them at the end of 2025.

+On 30 December 2025, Gallegos signed with Palestino.

-National career
+International career

 Gallegos played the 2009 FIFA U-17 World Cup with Uruguay scoring 5 goals in 5 matches and became the championship's top scorer, a title shared with other three players.
 He had also been capped by the U20 team for the 2011 South American Youth Championship.